OpenMDAO/OpenMDAO/roadmaps/2023roadmap.md

 ### Goal

 Expand on the MAUD implementation to provide second derivatives.
 This information can be used by modern optimizers to significantly improve performance, but would all but require AD on reasonably complex models.
 As a goal for this year we should try to get an optimization model working where analytic partial second derivatives are developed for a simple system and have OpenMDAO compute the total second derivatives.
+The `jax` package may play a large role here since it makes it possible to get second derivatives through a calculation relatively easily.